Last Updated on May 13, 2020

 3. Real De Catorce

-It would have to be the remoteness and how easy it is to get yourself lost – in a figurative sense – that earns Real de Catorce a spot in this post.
+It’s the remoteness and how easy it is to get lost – in a figurative sense – that earns Real de Catorce a spot in this post.
 Just getting here poses a bit of a challenge if you do not have your own wheels under you.
 The public bus service is spotty and always in flux.
 If you are lucky enough to get a bus to “Real”, that only solves a portion of the problem.

 The next hurdle involves the fact that your coveted bus is too big to make it through the 2 mile “tunnel” that leads into the town itself.
 You “de-bus” and place yourself on a much smaller vessel that can negotiate the little hole bored through the hillside.
 Keep calling it a tunnel if that makes you feel any better.

 Making things even more time consuming is the fact that the tunnel is only wide enough for one direction of traffic at a time.
 Workers, in contact via telephone at either end, keep the flow moving smoothly.
-Yes, one does not happen upon a place like this.Your Drifters spent a full day and 3 hitched lifts just to get here!
+Yes, one does not happen upon a place like this.Your Drifters spent a full day hitchhiking just to get here!

 This remote town is today home to about 1200 souls.
 However, evidence of its heyday as a silver mining city of 40,000 lay all around the hills, and even within the present-day town itself.
 Life was good here back in the day.
 The most dramatic proof this dame ain’t what she used to be are the now defunct stone structures that slumber in the hills surrounding Real de Catorce.